xipki/xipki/README.md

   - High performance
   - Support of health check

-- CLI
+- Mgmt CLI (Management Client)
   - Configuring CA
-  - Client to enroll, revoke, unrevoke and remove certificates, to generate and download CRLs
-  - Client to send OCSP request
   - Generating keypairs of RSA, EC and DSA in token
   - Deleting keypairs and certificates from token
   - Updating certificates in token
   - Generating CSR (PKCS#10 request)
   - Exporting certificate from token

+- CLI (CA/OCSP Client)
+  - Client to enroll, revoke, unrevoke and remove certificates, to generate and download CRLs
+  - Client to send OCSP request
+  - Updating certificates in token
+  - Generating CSR (PKCS#10 request)
+  - Exporting certificate from token

-  - High performance
+- HSM Proxy
-  - Support of health check
+  - Provide service to access to the HSM remotely.

-- For CA, OCSP Responder, Protocol Gateway and CLI
+- For CA, OCSP Responder, Protocol Gateway, Mgmt CLI, and CLI
   - Support of PKCS#12 and JCEKS keystore
   - Support of PKCS#11 devices, e.g. HSM
   - API to use customized key types, e.g. smart card